 The hotel, known in some circles as “The ‘Dorf” or “The Wald-izzy” or “Statler’s Buddy’s Hotel,” touts a jazz-era Art Deco style, but I’d describe it as being more or less classical luxury.
 The Waldorf Astoria is near the top of our Top 10 Off-Site Hotels Near Walt Disney World list, and as you’ll read in this review, is an excellent choice.

-Starting March 1, 2019, it becomes an even better pick, as guests staying at the Waldorf Astoria (along with the adjacent Hilton Orlando Bonnet Creek) will join the Disney Springs Resort Area Hotels in receiving the extended 60 day FastPass+ booking window and Extra Magic Hour eligibility.
+Guests staying at the Waldorf Astoria (along with the adjacent Hilton Orlando Bonnet Creek) now receive the extended 60 day FastPass+ booking window and Extra Magic Hour eligibility.
 This is huge for those who stay on-site primarily for the perks…

 My first exposure to the Waldorf Astoria actually came when I was quite young, and a relative explained to me that Statler and Waldorf on The Muppet Show were named after the two nicest hotels in the world (they might’ve said New York City, but I heard “the world”).
 I don’t know why that stuck with me–like all reasonable children of the day, I was far more interested in Ninja Turtles and Ghostbusters than hotels–but it did.